Maps

 Transition from lush valleys to the Fraser Canyon’s steep granite walls where water runs deep.
 At Hell’s Gate, witness what happens when 750 million litres of water tries to make its way through a 110-foot narrowing.
 It’s pretty awe-inspiring!

 History runs deep here, too.
-Nlaka’pamux and Stó:lō First Nations have fished for salmon on the Fraser for millennia.
-And in 1857, the canyon experienced a Gold Rush boom as thousands of miners descended on the canyon in search of fortune.
+The Nlaka’pamux Nation and Stó:lō Nation have fished for salmon on the Fraser for millennia.
+In 1857, the canyon experienced a Gold Rush boom as thousands of miners descended on the canyon in search of fortune.
 Learn more about these unique histories at local sites, heritage villages, and visitor centres.

 Part 4